-Nearly a half century ago, Amory Lovins coined the term "negawatt" to describe the idea that the cheapest unit of energy is the one you don't use.7 While the costs and benefits of energy efficiency are plain to see, consumers have historically been slow to adopt technologies that save them energy and money.
+Nearly a half century ago, Amory Lovins coined the term "negawatt" to describe the idea that the cheapest unit of energy is the one you don't use.
+While the costs and benefits of energy efficiency are plain to see, consumers have historically been slow to adopt technologies that save them energy and money.
 In the residential and commercial segments, the question over who pays and who benefits (the landlord-tenant problem) is a recurring obstacle.

 So what's changed?
 On one hand, not much.
-US energy consumption per unit of GDP steadily declined over the past three decades, but progress has stalled in recent years.8 While some have suggested that the low-hanging fruit is gone, another possibility is that we've only begun to see the technological breakthroughs needed for another step-change in performance.
+US energy consumption per unit of GDP steadily declined over the past three decades, but progress has stalled in recent years.
+While some have suggested that the low-hanging fruit is gone, another possibility is that we've only begun to see the technological breakthroughs needed for another step-change in performance.
 Not just more efficient vehicles, appliances and machinery - but radically more efficient ones.
-Anyone who's bought a lightbulb recently will know that LED lighting is a case in point.9
+Anyone who's bought a lightbulb recently will know that LED lighting is a case in point.

-Technological changes within the power distribution system also present big opportunities for efficiency gains.10 The grid can be made more flexible through both hardware and software upgrades.
+Technological changes within the power distribution system also present big opportunities for efficiency gains.
+The grid can be made more flexible through both hardware and software upgrades.
 Hardware fixes include batteries and network reinforcements.
 Software solutions include dynamic pricing and demand side management.
-Generative AI has an important role to play in anticipating the fluctuations from new sources of supply and demand. continues about whether companies will meet these targets, the more compelling question for investors is how they'll seek to get there.
-We see residential, commercial and industrial demand evolving in three areas: energy efficiency, process electrification and clean power purchasing.
+Generative AI has an important role to play in anticipating the fluctuations from new sources of supply and demand.